Frequently Asked Questions

 Please be careful if you are comparing the cost of Oak furniture.
 There are over 400 different species of Oak worldwide and most of them are not durable in the UK climate.
 Ask the supplier to confirm that the Oak they are offering is a naturally durable species like the European Oak that we use.

 All of the timbers that we use are naturally durable and selected to give a long life with absolute minimum maintenance.
-On that basis any of them will do a good job so it is necessary to work out which other factors are most important to you.
+Factors to consider in your choice are:-

 Matching Existing Furniture - If you have existing garden furniture in Teak or Iroko, and your new purchase is going to be placed close enough to make similarity of appearance important, then Iroko is the best choice.
 It will weather naturally to a very similar colour to Teak.
 If you choose to oil your furniture Iroko will take oil treatment in much the same way that Teak does.